agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 To synthesize speech, the system typically tokenizes the text to break it down into individual words, and assigns phonetic sounds to each word.
 It then breaks the phonetic transcription into prosodic units (such as phrases, clauses, or sentences) to create phonemes that will be converted to audio format.
 These phonemes are then synthesized as audio and can be assigned a particular voice, speaking rate, pitch, and volume.

 Azure AI Speech service, which supports many capabilities, including:
-1. **Speech to text**: Real-time transcription & Batch transcription
+1. **Speech to text**: Real-time transcription & Batch transcription.
+Speech-to-Text, also known as automatic speech recognition (ASR), is a feature of Speech Services that provides transcription.
 2. **Text to speech**: The service includes multiple pre-defined voices with support for multiple languages and regional pronunciation, including neural voices that leverage neural networks to overcome common limitations in speech synthesis with regard to intonation, resulting in a more natural sounding voice.

+While both technologies serve to bridge the gap between humans and machines, they operate in opposite directions. **Speech synthesis takes written text and converts it into spoken language, while speech recognition interprets spoken language and converts it into text**.
 A separate module covers speech translation in Azure AI services.

 Azure AI Speech is available for use through several tools and programming languages including: